South Australia Police: Mounted branch

 For ceremonial activities, crowd control and patrol duties, the SAPOL Mounted Operations Unit use grey horses.
-They are bred and trained at the Thebarton Police Barracks, in Park 27 of the Adelaide Park Lands, just northeast of the Adelaide city centre.
+Until 2024, they were bred and trained at the Thebarton Police Barracks, in Park 27 of the Adelaide Park Lands, just northeast of the Adelaide city centre.
 These "police greys", as they are known, are ideal for police work as the light grey tones make the horse highly visible at night.
 They are also highly recognisable in the community and are often involved in community events such as leading the annual Credit Union Christmas Pageant and ANZAC Day parade.

-The Thebarton Police Barracks will be under the South Australian Governments plan to replace the current Women's and Children's Hospital and replaced with a new facility.
+The Thebarton Police Barracks have now been demolished to make way for a new Women's and Children's Hospital and the 'police greys' relocated to a purpose built facility in Gepps Cross.

 Aircraft

-Members of STAR Group and Transit Services Branch act as crew members on a modified Bell 412 Helicopter (callsign PolAir 53) which features an array of thermal and imagine sensors, aircraft is marked in a SAPOL livery.
+Members of STAR Group and Transit Services Branch act as crew members on a modified Airbus Helicopters H145 Helicopter (callsign PolAir 53) which features an array of thermal and imaging sensors and is marked in a SAPOL livery.
 SAPOL also use a Pilatus PC-12 aircraft which is used to convey Police and prisoners across the state.